Iran and state-sponsored terrorism: Islamic Revolutionary Guard Corps (IRGC)

 After the fall of the Shah in 1979, the Islamic Republic of Iran established the Islamic Revolutionary Guard Corps (IRGC) to domestically promote the government's social policy.
 IRGC is accused of spreading its ideology in neighboring regions by training and funding "terrorist organizations".
 By 1986, IRGC had 350,000 members and had a small naval and air force.
 By 1996, its ground forces numbered 100,000 and the naval forces numbered 20,000.
 They are believed to use the Quds Force to train Islamist militants.

 In 1995, the Iranian Revolutionary Guard held a conference in Beirut with organizations accused of engaging in terrorism including the Iraqi Da'wah Party, the Islamic Front for the Liberation of Bahrain and Hezbollah for the sole purpose of providing training and weapons to these organizations, to aid in the destabilization of Gulf states, and give assistance to militants in these countries to replace the existing governments with Iran-aligned regimes.

 The United States State Department has stated that IRGC provides support for Hamas, Hezbollah and Palestinian Islamic Jihad to fight against Israel, while aiding the Iraqi insurgency in southern Iraq.

 Terrorist designation

-Currently, the IRGC is designated as a terrorist organization by Australia, Bahrain, Canada, Paraguay, Saudi Arabia, Sweden and the United States.
+Currently, the IRGC is designated as a terrorist organization by Australia, Bahrain, Canada, European Union, Paraguay, Saudi Arabia, Sweden, Ukraine and the United States.
 The Quds Force branch of the IRGC is designated as a terrorist organization by most of the aforementioned countries, in addition to Israel.

 In 2025, the Australian government accused the IRGC of conducting arson attacks inside Australia in 2024, which prompted the government to expel the Iranian ambassador to Australia Ahmad Sadeghi.